 Looking and Learning Skills

-During four or five tour stops in the galleries, students engage in activities—such as looking exercises, small-group work, creative writing, and sketching—that foster conversations about works of art.
-On this tour, students will practice the following skills:
+During four or five field trip stops in the galleries, students engage in activities—such as looking exercises, small-group work, creative writing, and sketching—that foster conversations about works of art.
+On this field trip, students will practice the following skills:

 - Making and articulating careful observations.